Abe Alexander practices out of the New York office, where he focuses on securities fraud, corporate governance and shareholder rights litigation.

 Abe has also obtained several additional significant recoveries on behalf of investors in pharmaceutical and life sciences companies, including a $142 million recovery in Medina v.
 Clovis Oncology, Inc., a securities fraud class action arising from Defendants’ alleged misstatements about the efficacy and safety of its most important drug; a $55 million recovery in In re HeartWare International, Inc. Securities Litigation, a case arising from Defendants’ alleged misstatements about the device-maker’s compliance with FDA regulations and the performance of its key heart pump; and a $44 million recovery in In re Adeptus Health Inc. Securities Litigation, a case arising from alleged misstatements concerning the liquidity and cash flow of the country's largest operator of freestanding emergency rooms.

 Abe secured a $149 million recovery on behalf of investors in Equifax, Inc., helping to lead a securities class action arising from one of the largest data breaches in American history.
-Abe also played a lead role in securing a $150 million settlement of investors’ claims against JPMorgan Chase arising from alleged misrepresentations concerning the trading activities of the so-called “London Whale.”
+Abe also played a lead role in securing a $150 million settlement of investors’ claims against JPMorgan Chase arising from alleged misrepresentations concerning the trading activities of the so-called “London Whale,” and most recently, in securing a $95 million recovery on behalf of investors in Cognizant Technology Solutions dealing with alleged false statements and illegal payments to Indian governmental officials to secure favorable permits.

-He is currently prosecuting In re Cognizant Technology Solutions Corp.
-Securities Litigation; In re The Boeing Company Aircraft Securities Litigation; Union Asset Management Holding AG v.
-The Kraft Heinz Company; In re City of Sunrise Firefighters' Pension Fund v.
+He is currently prosecuting In re The Boeing Company Aircraft Securities Litigation; Union Asset Management Holding AG v.
+The Kraft Heinz Company; Tsantes v.
+BioMarin Pharmaceutical Inc.; In re City of Sunrise Firefighters' Pension Fund v.
 Oracle Corp.; In re Myriad Genetics, Inc. Securities Litigation; and Cambridge Retirement System v.
 Amneal Pharmaceuticals, Inc., among others.

 Prior to joining the firm, Abe represented institutional clients in a number of high-profile securities, corporate governance, and antitrust matters.